sumeetmolani/AI-Customer-Support-Triage-Automation/README.md

   ↓
 Urgent output
 Why we use it
-The AI understands and classifies the customer request.
+The AI is responsible for understanding and classifying the customer request.
-The Switch node handles deterministic workflow routing.
+The Switch node is responsible for deterministic workflow routing.
 This separation makes the automation easier to control and maintain.
 Documentation
 n8n Switch documentation
 ________________________________________
-**5. AI Classification Output**
+5. AI Classification Output
 The AI produces the following structure:
 {
   "category": "sales|support|billing|general|urgent",